rlaphoenix/pynfogen/README.md

 Once you have everything set up as much as you want, simply take a look at the available commands with `nfo --help`.
 The main command you want to take a look at would be `nfo generate -h`.

-### What file do I pass to `nfo generate`?
+### What file should I pass to `nfo generate`?

-It's simple actually.
-Pass whichever file you wish best describes the release, as in whichever gives the most appropriate metadata and such that will be used within the NFO.

-Let's say you're doing an NFO for a full season release, but the first episode has a problem and isn't representative of most of the season, then use the second episode.

-It's important to specify the appropriate `-s/--season`, `-e/--episode` parameters (or not!) as they clue in pynfogen what kind of media this release is (wheter it's a Movie, a Season, or a Episode).
-More information on this can be seen in `nfo generate -h`.

-Finally, if pynfogen get's clued in that it's a season release, then it takes the release name from the folder name of the parent folder of the file you passed.
-It's also important not to include any other file except the files you will be releasing within said folder.
-Otherwise it may cause mistakes with the season episode count.
+It's best-practice to provide the first-most file that best represents the majority of the release.
+E.g., If Episode 1 and 2 has a fault not found on Episodes 3 onwards, then provide Episode 3.

 ## Templates